nikolayg/nikgrozev-website/_posts/blog/2017-01-29-cloud-foundry-part-1-orgs-spaces-buildpacks-and-services.md

 cf unbind-service [app-name] [service-instance-name]
 ```

-Cloud Foundry also allows us to wrap existing/legacy services (e.g.
+Cloud Foundry also allows us to wrap existing/legacy systems (e.g.
 on-premise data bases) as service instances through the
 [cups command](https://docs.cloudfoundry.org/devguide/services/user-provided.html).

-Finally, an app can specify its service instance dependencies in its `manifest.yml` file.
+Finally, an app can specify its service instance dependencies in the `manifest.yml` file.
 Hence, when pushed it will automatically bind to the respective service
 instances.